 In what cases can these exercises be recommended?

-1. At six to seven months, the baby did not babble
+1. At six to seven months the baby did not start babbling.

-2. when pronouncing sounds, the child gives the impression that he does it with difficulty, he has an “awkward” tongue and “naughty” lips.
+2. When a child pronounces sounds, it seems that he does it with difficulty, he has an “awkward” tongue and “disobedient” lips.

-3. The child pronounces sounds easily, but they are fuzzy / "blurred"
+3. The child pronounces sounds easily, but they are unclear/“blurred”

-4. The child has a search for articulation, he does not understand how to lay his tongue and lips to pronounce a sound / word / syllable.
+4. The child is searching for articulation; he does not understand how to position his tongue and lips to pronounce a sound/word/syllable.

-It is also important to remember that the massage should please the child.
+It is also important to remember that the child should like the massage.

-You need to start gradually, with exercises that are pleasant for the baby, and finish with them.
+You need to start gradually, with exercises that are pleasant for the baby, and end with them.

-Increase the exercises gradually, skip those that the child categorically does not like.
+Increase exercises gradually, skip those that the child absolutely does not like.

 Invite your child to do some of the exercises himself.
 Perhaps he will start with you or with a bear, and then he will do it on himself.